kurrynacho/EMS-Project-Fall-2024/README.md

 - **Steps for Modeling**
     1. Decompose the time series into a trend and a remainder
     3. Apply a state space model to predict the trend
-    4. Apply ARIMA to predict the remainder
+    4. Apply SARIMA to predict the remainder
     5. Recombine predictions
 #### Results
 #### States vs Counties

 #### Future Steps
--Implement algorithmic hyperparameter tuning for the Prophet models.
+- Implement algorithmic hyperparameter tuning for the Prophet models.
--Add Fourier terms of time series as exogenous regressor to the ARIMA model.
+- Add Fourier terms of time series as exogenous regressor to the ARIMA model.
--For a specific county, input the periods of time where the counties have anomalies in data reporting as exogenous regressors.
+- For a specific county, input the periods of time where the counties have anomalies in data reporting as exogenous regressors.
 ### Neural Network